What you need to know about veteran and spouse benefits

-Aegis deeply appreciates our veterans – we have had a member of the original Band of Brothers with us, as well as many men and women service members in each of our communities.
+Aegis Living deeply appreciates our veterans – we have had a member of the original Band of Brothers with us, as well as many men and women service members in each of our communities.
 As part of our appreciation, we make sure to help our veterans and their spouses access all of the benefits that are available to them.
-Did you know that if your father served in the military, he and his spouse may be entitled to benefits to fund long-term care?
+Did you know that if your father served in the military, he and his spouse may be entitled to VA benefits for assisted living?
 This can be an amazing help for seniors who have served our country and now need to take advantage of assisted living.
 Read on to find out more.

 “Aegis helps veterans and their spouses find the appropriate benefits.”